QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 We are a group of [Qubes OS](https://www.qubes-os.org) users who meet monthly in Berlin.

+# Current meeting

+**Next meeting is scheduled for Friday, the 29.
+08. 2024 from 6 till 8 p.m.
+As of this time the meeting will occur remotely. **

+The topic for the coming meeting will be 'Qubes OS from a beginner's perspective, part 1'.

+Please consult the calendar of x-hain for further information.

 # Monthly meetings

 **Qubes Users Berlin monthly meetings are back on track!**

 We will meet every **last** Friday of each month at [xHain](https://x-hain.de/de/participate/#content), a hackerspace at **Grünberger Str.
 16** in Friedrichshain.
 We abide by xHain's [hygiene concept](https://wiki.x-hain.de/de/xHain/hygiene-konzept).

-## Next meeting

-**Next meeting is scheduled for Friday, the 26.
-07. 2024 from 6 till 8 p.m. **

-The topic for the coming meeting will be published here on this site in the following weeks.

 ## Future meetings